JelleBootsma/SiteStatusChecker/README.md

 As this container is based on the Grafana-8.0.6 container, guides for that container should translate 1-to-1.
 If you encounter a situation where this is not the case, you can always open an [issue](https://github.com/JelleBootsma/SiteStatusChecker/issues)

 ## Note:
-After startup, it could take a short while before grafana starts recieving data from prometheus.
+After startup, it could take a short while before grafana starts receiving data from prometheus.
 This is normal, and should resolve itself after about a minute.